kevinpschaaf/enyo-wiki/Event-Handling.md

 		// do stuff
 	}

-The second way is to name a catch-all handler in the handlers block, like so:
+The second is to name a catch-all handler in the `handlers` block, like so:

 	handlers: {
 		ontap: "anythingTap"